myselfprincee/myselfprincee/README.md

 - 👋 Hi, I’m @myselfprincee
-- 👀 I’m interested in Coding
+- 👀 I’m love Coding
-- 🌱 I’m currently learning Web Development!!
+- 🌱 I’m currently learning React!!

 <!---
 myselfprincee/myselfprincee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.